1405yuga/UI-Respository/HomeHiveClone/README.md

-# UI-Respository
- The UI-Repository is a comprehensive Android front-end repository designed to enhance and update UI skills.
-This resource provides a wealth of materials, tools, and code samples to improve  user interface design and development capabilities in the Android ecosystem.

 ## HomeHiveClone :
 HomeHiveClone is the android application which is developed to showcase front-end skills in android. `Reference of Figma ` project is considered to develop this UI project.
 No backend server is connected, purely developed to showcase UI/UX skills in android.HomeHiveClone is the application where you can find property listings and real estate information for buying, selling, renting, and leasing properties.